rpog/nexmo-developer/_documentation/client-sdk/setup/setup-push-notifications/android.md

 # Get Started - Push Notifications

-On incoming events, such as when a user recieves a new message, or an incoming call, the user often expects to recieve a push notification, if the app isn't active.
+On incoming events, such as when a user receives a new message, or an incoming call, the user often expects to receive a push notification, if the app isn't active.
-This guide will explain how to configure your Android app to recieve push notiifcations from Nexmo Client SDK.
+This guide will explain how to configure your Android app to receive push notifications from Nexmo Client SDK.

 ## 1. Setup Firebase project for your app